 It's important for caregivers to recognize the signs of dehydration in the elderly, treat it promptly, and know how to prevent it from occurring.

-Sudden shifts in the body's water balance can frequently result in dehydration, and the physical changes associated with aging expose the elderly in particular to the risks of dehydration.
-The danger is that they may not know about their dehydrated condition, which could lead to more serious consequences.
+Sudden shifts in the body's water balance can result in dehydration, and the physical changes associated with aging expose the elderly in particular to its risks.
+A danger is that they may not know they’re dehydrated, which could lead to it not being treated and result in more serious consequences.

 In one study of residents in a long-term care facility, author Janet Mentes reported that 31 percent of patients were dehydrated.
-In a related study cited by Mentes, researchers found that 48 percent of older adults admitted into hospitals after treatment at emergency departments actually had signs of dehydration in their laboratory results.
+In a related study, researchers found that 48 percent of older adults admitted into hospitals after treatment at emergency departments had signs of dehydration in their laboratory results.

-Dehydration is often due partly to inadequate water intake, but can happen for many other reasons as well, including as a side effect of prescribed medication like diuretics, diarrhea, excessive sweating, loss of blood and diseases such as diabetes.
-Aging itself makes people less aware of thirst and also gradually lowers the body's ability to regulate its fluid balance:
+Dehydration in seniors is often due to inadequate water intake but can happen for many other reasons including diarrhea, excessive sweating, loss of blood, diseases such as diabetes, as well as a side effect of prescribed medication like diuretics.
+Aging itself makes people less aware of thirst and gradually lowers the body's ability to regulate its fluid balance.

-Scientists warn that the ability to be aware of and respond to thirst is slowly blunted as we age.
-As a result, older people do not feel thirst as readily as younger people do.
-This increases the chances of them consuming less water and consequently suffering dehydration.
+Scientists warn that the ability to be aware of thirst is slowly blunted as we age.
+As a result, the elderly do not feel thirst as readily as younger people do.
+This increases the chances they will consume less water and consequently become dehydrated.